orangesandlemons/old-C-programs/Text-adventure/README.md

 the g is replaced by a u.
 You can make a choice need multiple objects, but to allow choice be accesable via either one object or another has not been coded in.

- NOTE: This was all dwritten a while ago, and I was planning on writing a cleaner coded version which eliminates all the quirks of the current system, but currently this is on hold.
+ NOTE: This was all written a while ago, and I was planning on writing a cleaner coded version which eliminates all the quirks of the current system, but currently this is on hold.